webknit/Base/README.md

 The modules directory is reserved for Sass code that doesn't cause Sass to actually output CSS.
 Things like mixin declarations, functions, and variables.

-- _variables.scss - Colours, Gradients, Typography.
+- _variables.scss - Colours, Gradients, Typography
 - _functions.scss - All the functions go in here
 - _mixins.scss - All the mixins go in here
+- _vendor.scss - The vendor directory is for third-party CSS

 SASS Partials